UNCSRP/Data-Analysis-Training-Modules/01-Chapter1.md

 ## data:  full.data$BMI
 ## W = 0.99232, p-value = 0.3773
 ```
-This test resulted in a p-value of 0.9014, so cannot reject the null hypothesis (that data are normally distributed).
+This test resulted in a p-value of 0.9014, so we cannot reject the null hypothesis (that data are normally distributed).
 This means that we can assume that these data are normally distributed.